Skip to searchSkip to main content

 Should you use fabric softener?

-Eco-friendly ways to wash clothes: a woman putting clothes into her washing machine.
+Energy conserving ways to wash clothes: a woman putting clothes into her washing machine.

-Washing sustainably also means washing less often.
+Doing laundry in a nature-compatible way also means washing less often.
 Don’t always wash your clothes straight away after just wearing them once.
 If they are not very sweaty or dirty, they often don't need to be washed.
 Instead, hang them on a hanger outside the wardrobe or on a clothes horse and leave to air out.
 The clothes will be fresh again and you can wear them another time.

 In general, you should only put on a wash when the washing machine is full.
 Collect clothes of the same colour until the maximum load of the machine is reached.
 You can avoid unnecessarily consuming lots of water and electricity by always making sure your washing machine is full when putting on a wash.